 The "water" battery will play an important role in maintaining the energy supply in Switzerland and Europe, as it can store and generate huge quantities of hydroelectric energy.

 What is a water battery?

-A water battery (otherwise known as a "pumped storage power station") is a type of hydroelectric energy storage.
-The battery consists of two large pools of water placed at different heights: it can store excess electricity by pumping the water from the lower pool to the upper one, effectively “charging” the battery.
+A water battery (otherwise known as a "pumping storage power station") is a type of hydroelectric energy storage.
+The battery consists of two large pools of water placed at different heights: it can store excess electricity by pumping the water from the lower pool to the upper one, effectively "charging" the battery.

 When electricity is needed, the direction of the water is reversed.
 The flow of water rotates a turbine that generates hydroelectricity.

 Hydroelectric batteries are a form of energy storage that can be used to store energy produced by intermittent sources such as wind, solar and nuclear power.
 They can help reduce or eliminate the instability of this type of energy.

 The Swiss power plant, designed by Nant de Drance Power, went into operation on 1 July.
 The plant, I read from the source of this post (Euronews) has six pump turbines and a total capacity of 900 megawatts, enough to power up to 900.000 homes.
 It is hoped that the water battery will play an important role in supporting Europe's electricity grids.
 During times of high demand, such as during waves of heat , the battery can reduce the likelihood of network overload.

 It goes without saying that this battery encountered several engineering challenges, which took the full 14 years to build.
 600 meters underground, 18 kilometers of tunnels between the Emosson and Vieux reservoirs, across the Alps.